Urban-Meteorology-Reading/UMEP-Docs/docs/source/Introduction.rst

 .. epigraph::

-  *Lindberg F, Grimmond CSB, A Gabey, L Jarvi, CW Kent, N Krave, T Sun, N Wallenberg, HC Ward (2018) Urban Multi-scale Environmental Predictor (UMEP) Manual. https://umep-docs.readthedocs.io/
+  *Lindberg F, Grimmond CSB, A Gabey, L Jarvi, CW Kent, N Krave, T Sun, N Wallenberg, HC Ward (2019) Urban Multi-scale Environmental Predictor (UMEP) Manual. https://umep-docs.readthedocs.io/
   University of Reading UK, University of Gothenburg Sweden, SIMS China*

 Email list
 ----------
-To get updates and news, join our email list: `www.lists.reading.ac.uk/mailman/listinfo/met-umep <https://www.lists.reading.ac.uk/mailman/listinfo/met-umep>`_.
+To get updates, news and get help from other users, join our email list: `www.lists.reading.ac.uk/mailman/listinfo/met-umep <https://www.lists.reading.ac.uk/mailman/listinfo/met-umep>`_.

+For a detailed description including how to install QGIS on a Windows PC (see below) or watch this instruction `video <https://www.youtube.com/watch?v=ZEw_DVl772Q>`__.
+You can find more introductory videos on how to use UMEP on our `YouTube-channel <https://www.youtube.com/channel/UCTPkXncD3ghb5ZTdZe_u7gA>`__.

 .. _PluginArchitecture: